ruchisahota/gaia/doc/documentation.md

 _This attribute is deprecated_.

-This field is kept for backward compatibiliy for enforcers <= 3.5.
+This field is kept for backward compatibility for enforcers <= 3.5.

 Default value: